jwest33/GoCode/README.md

 ---

-## Overview
+## ${\textsf{\color{magenta}Overview}}$

-GoCode is an autonomous AI development assistant that runs entirely on your machine.
+${\color{cyan}▸}$ GoCode is an autonomous AI development assistant that runs entirely on your machine.
 It features automatic llama-server management, intelligent project analysis, hybrid retrieval systems, and a full suite of development tools with configurable human-in-the-loop confirmation.

 <table>
 <tr>